-Biological technicians assist conservationist and environmental scientists in studying living organisms and their life cycles, mostly within a laboratory setting.
-They conduct field sampling of the air, water and soil, crops, fruits, vegetables and ornamentals, and evaluate samples for methods to improve yield, quality, adaptation to mechanization, climate and pests.
-Biological technicians also prepare reports of lab results for internal and external use.
+Biological technicians assist conservationists and environmental scientists in studying living organisms and their life cycles, mostly within a laboratory setting.
+They conduct field sampling of the air, water, soil, crops, fruits, vegetables and ornamentals.
+They then evaluate samples to find methods to improve yield, quality, and adaptation to mechanization, climate and pests.

 - Control exotic invasive plants through the use of chemical, mechanical, manual and biological methods

 - Take inventory and quantify sources of locally generated pollution